 I got severely depressed after about 8 years of having chronic migraines 20 days every month.
 That's not too bad actually considering I did not find any effective pain medications, nor did I find support.

 After about 4 years my relationship crumbled, I changed jobs down to part time, and then 2 days a week.
 I had to move somewhere cheaper.
 My friends did not understand and drifted away thinking I just didn't want to participate in things with them.
-Everything I once knew shifted.
+Everything I once knew disappeared.

 What I do know is that it is easy to find yourself feeling depressed if you suffer from recurring migraine attacks over along period of time.
-This is a life long condition.
+This is a lifelong condition.
 Migraines and depression often go hand in hand and they need to be taken seriously.

 I highly recommend finding a good counselor or psychologist.
 Dealing with migraines and depression is not easy.
 Good friends help too, but I prefer to leave the heavy stuff for the professionals.